Sensory STUFF (Overexcitabilties, intensities, SPD, ADHD, anxiety, behavior… call it what you will)

 Honestly, I still don’t know how I feel about SPD.

 Our experience with Sensory Processing Disorder

-What I do know is that Leo has struggled with sensory stuff forever.
+What I do know is that my child has struggled with sensory stuff forever.
 He never stops moving, he can be anxious and fearful, he has extremely intense emotional reactions to various stuff.
-We even had him evaluated by the school system at age three, at the height of his behavior and sensory stuff, but his difficulties were not significant enough to qualify for school-based services.
-This year, while in the process of having Leo evaluated for giftedness, the psychologist working with Leo suggested that we revisit the sensory piece.
+We even had him evaluated by the school system at age three, at the height of his behavior and sensory processing stuff, but his difficulties were not significant enough to qualify for school-based services.
+Later, while in the process of having him evaluated for giftedness, the psychologist suggested that we revisit the sensory piece.

 And so we did.

-The first step for both the occupational therapy evaluation and the neuropsychological evaluation was for Schizz and I to fill out extensive developmental questionnaires and rating scales.
+The first step for both the occupational therapy evaluation and the neuropsychological evaluation was to fill out extensive developmental questionnaires and rating scales.
 They took forever!